 • Enables easier benchmarking with peers — GRI’s data and structure can be easily compared with competing companies, providing transparency and accuracy to interested parties.

-• Allows efficient KPI calculation — Adopting this framework allows companies to efficiently calculate their Key Performance Indicators (KPIs) resulting in a deeper knowledge of impacts on the environment, economy, and society.
+• Allows efficient KPI calculation — Adopting this framework allows companies to efficiently calculate their Key Performance Indicators (KPIs) or ESG metrics resulting in a deeper knowledge of impacts on the environment, economy, and society.

 • Offers a wide range of topics — GRI’s 34 topic-specific standards allow listed companies worldwide to report both negative and positive impacts on certain topics, such as climate change, occupational health and safety, and data privacy.